 Why is My Diesel Car Hard To Start When It’s Cold?

-If you know anything about how diesel engines work, you know they operate by taking in fresh air, compressing it until it heats up and then injecting the diesel fuel to combust and then ejecting the exhaust gases.
+If you know anything about how diesel engines work, you know they operate by taking in the fresh air, compressing it until it heats up, and then injecting the diesel fuel to combust and then ejecting the exhaust gases.

 Because diesel engines operate this way, there is a certain limit as to how hot the air can actually get after compression.
 The colder the air is, to begin with, the less hot it’s going to be after the compression occurs.
 In some instances, especially during winter, the air is too cold to start with that it simply cannot ignite the diesel fuel.

 As a result, diesel engines utilize glow plugs to help start the engine whenever it’s cold outside.
-The glow plugs acts as a miniature space heater inside of the cylinder.
+The glow plugs act as a miniature space heater inside of the cylinder.
 Electricity is sent to the glow plug and it heats up the air inside so that combustion can occur.
 Once the engine gets to an operating temperature, the glow plugs shut off and it runs as normal.

 If your glow plugs fail, it would be hard to start your vehicle.
 Even if your glow plugs work fine, it takes a little bit of time for them to heat up the air so you can start your engine.
 So, if it takes you a little bit of time to start your vehicle when it’s cold, know that the glow plugs take time to heat up the air.